-There will be 7 quizzes to be completed over the course of this class.
-The best 6 quizzes out of quizzes will be counted.
+There will be (1 syllabus + 7 weekly) quizzes to be completed over the course of this class.
+The best 6 quizzes out of 7 weekly quizzes will be counted.

 - The quizzes are timed, closed-book exams.
 Multiple attempts of the quizzes are not allowed.
-Also, quizzes will not be proctored. - The quizzes will be conducted via Canvas.
-Each quiz will be 90 120 minutes long. - No late submission will be allowed.
-Please plan to take the quiz before the last date of submission.
+Also, quizzes will not be proctored. - The quizzes will be conducted via Canvas .
+Each quiz will be 90 130 minutes long. - No late submission will be graded.
+Please plan to take and submit the quiz before the deadline.
 And most importantly please don't make any request for quiz deadline extension. - When taking the quiz, you must use a text editor to write down questions involving symbols, equations and tables.
 Then upload it as a separate file in the Canvas.
 In each quiz, the last question will be just to upload your file (Please remember, answers got lost in the past terms due to Canvas technical difficulties, so due to your own safety don't forget to use the text editor and upload the file as a separate answer).
 Also, no hand written or scanned submissions will be allowed in the quizzes.
 You must get used to with text editors before you start taking the quizzes.
 You can use tablets for taking the quizzes.

-Exams (60% Total)
+Exams (50% Total)

-- There are 2 total exams for this course. - The midterm is given in Week 7 and the Final in Week 11.
+• There are 2 total exams for this course.

+• The midterm is given in Week 7 and the Final in Week 11.
 Please check the actual dates provided in the weekly schedule document.
-You will be given a 4 or 5 days long time window to take each exam.
-No extension will be allowed outside those assigned windows. - The midterm is designed to take 110 minutes maximum. - The final is designed to take 110 minutes maximum. - Exam answers must be written using any text editor and uploaded (as .pdf format) to Canvas This is to secure your submission.
+You will be given a 4 days long time window to take each exam.
+No extension will be allowed outside those assigned windows.

+- The midterm is designed to take 110 minutes maximum. - The final is designed to take 110 minutes maximum. - Exam answers must be written using any text editor and uploaded (as .pdf format) to Canvas This is to secure your submission.
 If the exam did not get uploaded, the instructor can do nothing.
 No hand written or scanned submission will be allowed in the exams.
-Most importantly, tablets, scanners and calculators are not allowed in the exams. - The instructor must be informed once you have completed the exam
+Most importantly, tablets , scanners and calculators are not allowed in the exams. - The instructor must be informed once you have completed the exam

 REMINDER: This course requires that you take the 2 exams under the supervision of an approved proctor.
 ProctorU is an allowed option for this course.
 It is entirely the student's responsibility to secure and schedule a proctor before the exam due date and is very important to submit your proctoring request as early as possible to avoid delays.
 Please remember that late exams will not be allowed due to not having scheduled a proctor early enough.
 Registration for proctored exams is available online and there is generally a small fee associated with exam proctoring.
-For more information please visit: http://ecampus.oregonstate.edu/services/ proctoring/ http://ecampus.oregonstate.edu/services/ proctoring/
+For more information please visit: <http://ecampus.oregonstate.edu/services/proctoring/ \geq .
+If you need assistance please contact ecampustesting@oregonstate.edu or 541-737-9281.